openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > OPTIONAL.
 Provides a short description of why the Transmitter has updated the status.

-As with any SSF Event, this event has a top-level `sub_id` claim:
+As with any SSF event, this event has a top-level `sub_id` claim:

 sub_id